 - Types of AI-generated synthetic data include synthetic images, synthetic text, synthetic geolocation data, categorical, numerical and time-series data.

-- Rule-based systems can be used for simple use cases with low, fixed requirements toward complexity
+- Rule-based synthetic data generation methods can be used for simple use cases with low, fixed requirements toward complexity

 - Use deep generative models to automatically retain structure as well as information of data at scale to unlock private data and reduce model-to-market time

-- What the most common synthetic data types and their most common use cases are.
+- What the most common synthetic data generation methods, synthetic data types and their most common use cases are.

-Not all synthetic dataset is created equal and in particular, synthetic data generation today is very different from what it was 5 years ago.
+Not all synthetic data is created equal and in particular, synthetic data generation methods today are very different from what they were 5 years ago.
 Let’s take a look at different methods of synthetic data generation from the most rudimental forms to the state-of-the-art methods to see how far the technology has advanced!
 In this post we will distinguish between three major methods:

 - The stochastic process: random data is generated, only mimicking the structure of real data.